aksommerville/egg2/etc/doc/strings-format.md

 Line-oriented text.
 `#` begins a line comment, start of line only.
+Beware that our editor will strip comments and blanks on save.

 Each non-empty line is: `INDEX TEXT...` or `INDEX JSON_STRING`